-The Certificate in Administrative Services is compiled of thirteen (13) courses to represent a degree of knowledge and skills within a particular work area.
-By completing eight (8) of the thirteen (13) courses within this series, a participant can earn a Certificate in Administrative Services.
+The Certificate in Administrative Services is compiled of a series of courses to represent a degree of knowledge and skills within a particular work area.
+By completing eight (8) of the series of courses within this series, a participant can earn a Certificate in Administrative Services.
 To earn a certificate, the (8) eight courses must be completed within a two (2) year period.

-- How to Create a Facilities Work Request & Submit Key Request in UWF’s Route-IT System (Rebecca Crabtree)
+- How to Create a Facilities Work Request & Submit Key Request in UWF’s Jira System

 Action Sheets & Essential Documents Overview

 Course Description: This class will present an over-view of the Action Sheet and Essential Documents process for Staff, OPS, and Student employees.
 Detailed information on how to complete paperwork and the regulations that drive these procedures will be thoroughly discussed.
 Attendees will walk away with comprehensive knowledge of how to process all required documents and learn how to locate these items.

 Course Description: This course will inform you how to recognize an active shooter situation and the best methods of surviving the incident.
 You will also review UWF’s emergency evacuation procedures and notification systems currently in place.